mohammadshahidbeigh/mindVault/README.md

 ## Contributing

 We welcome contributions to improve MindVault.
-Please read our contributing guidelines before submitting pull requests.
+Please read our contributing guidelines before you submit pull requests.

 ## License